bokub/vanity-eth/README.md

 ## Local usage

-If for any reason you don't want to use the version hosted by Gihub pages, clone the repo and open `index.html` with your web browser
+If for any reason you don't want to use the version hosted by Github pages, download / clone the project and open `index.html` with your web browser

 ## Local development